 Are you looking for a way to upgrade your bike with an electric motor?
 If so, you may have heard of two types of motors that are commonly used for e-bikes: rear hub motor and mid-drive motor.
 But what are they and how do they work?
 And more importantly, which one is better for e-bikes?

-A rear hub motor is a motor that is mounted on the rear wheel of the bike.
-It spins the wheel directly and does not use the bike's chain or gears.
-A mid-drive motor is a motor that is mounted on the bottom bracket of the bike.
-It uses the bike's chain and gears to power the rear wheel.
+A rear hub motor ebike features a motor that is mounted on the rear wheel, spinning the wheel directly without using the bike's chain or gears.
+In contrast, a mid-drive motor, also known as a mid drive vs hub motor, is mounted on the bottom bracket of the bike and utilizes the bike's chain and gears to power the rear wheel.

 Both types of motors have their advantages and disadvantages, depending on your riding style, preferences, and budget.
 In this article, we will compare them based on five criteria: performance, efficiency, durability, cost, and maintenance.
 By the end of this article, you will have a better idea of which one is more suitable for your e-bike project.
 Let's get started!